openstad/openstad-image-server/README.md

 For throttle see options in [node-steam](https://github.com/asilvas/node-image-steam#throttle-options).

 The app url is used to return a full url after upload.

+Images directory defaults to images, if doesn't get created, create it manually.

 #### 3. Install knex globally